AndrewSavelyev/terraform-aws-win-centos/README.md

 }
 ```

-So, to enter via RDP to this Win 2019 server i can use username Administrator and... password, which terraform output will show me.
-And i even should't enter the AWS console and look for it :).
+So, to enter via RDP to this Win 2019 server i can use username Administrator and password, which terraform output will show me.
+And i even should't enter the AWS console and look for it.

 ```bash
 output "centos_ip" {